KingOfTac/fluent-explorer-server/README.md

-# yarn3-typescript-template
+# FluentUI Icons Explorer Server

-Template for projects using Yarn3 zero installs and typescript
+Backend api for an application to search for and view Microsoft's FluentUI System Icons, something that is lacking from the official project.